apache/pulsar/site2/docs/schema-overview.md

 Type safety is extremely important in any application built around a message bus like Pulsar.
 Producers and consumers need some kind of mechanism for coordinating types at the topic level to avoid various potential problems arising.
 For example, serialization and deserialization issues.

 Producers and consumers are responsible for not only serializing and deserializing messages (which consist of raw bytes) but also "knowing" which types are being transmitted via which topics.
-Producers and consumers can send and receive messages consisting of raw byte arrays and leave all type safety enforcement to the application on an "out-of-band" basis.
+Producers and consumers can send and receive messages consisting of raw byte arrays and leave all types of safety enforcement to the application on an "out-of-band" basis.
 If a producer is sending temperature sensor data on a topic, consumers of that topic will run into trouble if they attempt to parse that data as moisture sensor readings.

 With schema registry, producers and consumers inform the messaging system which data types can be transmitted via a topic.
 The messaging system enforces type safety and ensures that producers and consumers remain synced.
 The schema registry provides a central location for storing information about the schemas used within your organization, in turn greatly simplifies the sharing of this information across application teams.
 It serves as a single source of truth for all the message schemas used across all your services and development teams, which makes it easier for them to collaborate.

 Having a central schema registry along with the consistent use of schemas across the organization also makes data consumption and discovery much easier.
-If you define a standard schema for a common business entity such as a customer, product, or order that almost all applications will use, then all message producing applications will be able to generate messages in the latest format.
+If you define a standard schema for a common business entity such as a customer, product, or order that almost all applications will use, then all message-producing applications will be able to generate messages in the latest format.
 Similarly, consuming applications won’t need to perform any transformations on the data in order to make it conform to a different format.

 ## Use case